Everyone out to sea! Biking past vacation colonies on the West Coast

 Credits

 This tour is a collaboration of master students of History from UGent Elise Huughe and Manon Mortier and the Municipality of Koksijde (Culture & Heritage Department & Municipal Archives of Koksijde).
-Thanks go to Martine Vermandere and Amsab-ISG.
+Thanks are due to Martine Vermandere and Amsab-ISG.